CosmoLike/cocoa/README.md

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>

 The projects folder was designed to include all Cosmolike projects.
-Similar to last section, we assume the user opted for the easier *Conda installation*, and located the terminal at the folder *where Cocoa was cloned*.
+Like the last section, we assume the user opted for the easier *Conda installation*, and located the terminal at the folder *where Cocoa was cloned*.

-**Step 1 of 5**: go to the project folder (`./cocoa/Cocoa/projects`) and clone a cosmolike project, with ficticious name XXX in this explanation,  as shown below:
+**Step 1 of 5**: go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project, with fictitious name XXX in this explanation,  as shown below:

     $ cd ./cocoa/Cocoa/projects
     $ git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

 (**warning**) The Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
-However, our provided scripts and template YAML files assume the removal of `cocoa_` prefix when cloning the repository.
+However, our provided scripts and template YAML files assume the removal of the `cocoa_` prefix when cloning the repository.

 (**expert**) The prefix `cocoa_` on Cosmolike organization avoids mixing Cobaya-Cosmolike projects with code meant to be run on the legacy CosmoLike code.